Jim Weller

 I have seen enough failures and hype cycles to know that technology success is a socio-technical art, not an algorithm, playbook or a project plan.
 Programs, processes, paperwork, forms, templates, meetings, they are all proxies for culture, communication and outcomes.

 I have learned that to be a good architect I need to remain a good engineer and strive to be a good leader.
 That is also my happy balance.
-I do not want to be a powerpoint engineer.
+I do not want to be a powerpoint ranger.
 I do not want to be a code-bot either.
-I want hands on keyboard and head in strategy.
+I want hands on keyboard, heart full of design and head in strategy.

 I read books.
 The ones on design.
 The ones on code.
 The ones on neuroscience.
 The ones on business.
 The ones on leadership.
 The ones on teams.
 The ones on architecture.
-My guilty pleasure are the ones on space battles and the ones on magic dragons.
+My guilty pleasure are the ones on space battles and the ones on fantasy realms.

 As a kid, I liked programming as a puzzle.
 As I got older, I realized I liked the feedback.
 Then, as I matured, I realized I liked solving the big puzzles with smart people with feedback from other smart people.
 I am happy to sit at the back of the room and see everybody winning.
 I live for that moment when you clap your hands together in excitement because the spark of an idea taught you something.
-My favorite thing in the world, in all my activities, is that tipping point where discovery opens a whole horizon of learning, where you can see the multiverse of knowledge possibilities.
+My favorite thing in the world, in all my activities, is when one discovery is the tipping point that opens a whole horizon of learning, where you can see the multiverse of knowledge possibilities.

 I identify most with backend and as a generalist.
-I jokingly refer to myself as a plumber.
+I jokingly refer to myself as a handyman plumber.
 I have been loving Linux since Slackware in 1993.
 I have used DOS, OS/2, Linux, Windows, MacOS, Solaris, AIX, and VAX VMS.
 I was there for MacOS to OSX.
-I lived through the advent of Active Directory, the rise of virtualization, containers, and public cloud.
+I lived through the advent of Active Directory, the rise of virtualization, containers, public cloud, kubernetes, and LLMs.
 I have done source control with CVS, SVN, Bitkeeper and Git.
-I speak XML, JSON, YAML, HCL and probably some languages you have not heard of.
-I have written SQL, PPL, bash, CMD, PowerShell, HTML, CSS, java, javascript, BASIC, VBScript, C, C++, C#, perl, python, php, lisp, TCL/TK, and other languages of recent antiquity.
-I have done ITIL, TOGAF, PMBOK, Agile, SCRUM, Kanban, and DevOps.
-I have built programs, projects, initiatives, epics, requirements, budgets, estimates, forecasts, financial analysis, RFCs, ADRs, RFIs, RFPs, CSFs, OKRs, and KPIs.
+I speak XML, JSON, YAML, HCL, SGML, XSLT and probably some dialects you have not heard of.
+I have written Go, SQL, bash, CMD, PowerShell, HTML, CSS, java, javascript, BASIC, VBScript, C, C++, assembly, C#, perl, python, php, lisp, TCL/TK, and other languages of recent antiquity.
+I have done ITIL, TOGAF, PMBOK, Agile, SCRUM, SAFe, LeSS, Kanban, and DevOps.
+I have built programs, projects, initiatives, epics, requirements, budgets, estimates, forecasts, financial analysis, SLOs, SLAs, RFCs, ADRs, RFIs, RFPs, CSFs, OKRs, OMs and KPIs.
 I have a lot of certifications.
 I wear a lot of hats.
+Like I said, I'm a handyman plumber.

 Colleagues have described me as someone who brings clarity, drives change, and makes tech approachable by blending broad knowledge with a collaborative, forward-thinking approach.
 I am also kind of fun in meetings.